 9. Davis Islands

-There is an abundance of mediterranean style homes in this area which makes it unique.
+One of the unique factors of this island is the abundance of mediterranean style homes.
 Since this is a wealthy area, most every home you’ll see is in pristine condition.
 Similar to Hyde Park Village, Davis Islands has a main street area where the locals gather.
-There’s restauarants, bars, coffee shops, convenience stores and pretty much all the things you would expect to find in a small town main street area.
+Here you will find restaurants, bars, coffee shops, convenience stores and pretty much all the things you would expect to find in a small town main street area.

 I went to a restaurant here called The Fountain Bistro on my birthday.
 The Fountain is a Mediterranean style eatery with a courtyard and an appropriately placed fountain in the middle which provides a pleasant ambiance.
 They also serve hookah and have comfy seating to maximize the authentic feel.